AA-Kl/aa-kl.github.io/Output.md

 # <span style="color:red">**About**</span>
 Highly motivated, proactive trader with extensive trading and programming experience.
 Continuously focused on adding value to everything that is within reach, deep diving into every aspect.
-Completely self-sufficient but with ability to wear many hats in a collaborative function.
-Possessing comprehensive proficiencies and a thorough understanding of a wide range of competencies from market technical microstructure to derivatives structuring, from financial institution's operational frameworks to asset-liability management, from statistical arbitrage to maintaining directional naked positions, from being a sophisticated tool within the team to being successful team lead with completed projects in production state.
+Completely self-sufficient with ability to wear many hats in a collaborative function.
+Possession of comprehensive proficiencies and a thorough understanding of a wide range of competencies from market technical microstructure to derivatives structuring, from financial institution's operational frameworks to asset-liability management, from statistical arbitrage to maintaining directional naked positions, from being a sophisticated tool within the team to being successful team lead with completed projects in production state.
 <p>&nbsp;</p>

 # <span style="color:red">**Top 5 largest local bank**</span>